IMDb Data Analyzer

 Plotting information about the genres.

-For the sake of visualization, I will group less watched genres into Others and limit the pie chart to eight wedges.
+For better visualization, I will group less-watched genres into Others and limit the pie chart to eight wedges.

-The popularity of each of the Others genres is listed in the Table below.
+The popularity of each genre in the Others category is listed in the table below.

 genres_dataframe = pd.DataFrame(